CFCIfe/LFCS-Practice-Questions-Solutions/Task 3 - User & Group Management.md

 ### Linux administrators are responsible for the creation, deletion, and the modification of groups, as well as the group membership.
 Complete the following tasks to demonstrate your ability to create and manage groups and group membership.

-#### A.i.
-Create the computestream group ii.
-Create a computestream folder in /exam/. iii.
-Make the computestream group the owner of the /exam/computestream folder.
+#### A. Create the computestream group.
+Create a computestream folder in /exam/ and make the computestream group the owner of the /exam/computestream folder.

 #### Solution